cloud-gov/product/OnboardingChecklist.md

 * [ ] Read through [the Overview section of cloud.gov|https://cloud.gov/overview/] for a broader understanding of cloud.gov, especially as we present it to potential customers/users.
 * [ ] Read the [January 2016 cloud.gov &quot;Executive Business Case&quot; document|https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#] for greater context about cloud.gov&#39;s potential impact in government.
 * [ ] [Deploy a sample application to cloud.gov|https://cloud.gov/docs/getting-started/your-first-deploy/] to get familiar with the basics of the PaaS from a user&#39;s perspective.
-* [ ] Sign up for a [Favro account|https://favro.com/signup] using your GSA Google Account.
-Add a profile photo and add your name/Github handle using this standard so you receive notifications on any linked Github issues: {noformat}[Github handle] - [your name]{noformat}, e.g. {noformat}suprenant - Andrew Suprenant{noformat}.
-* [ ] Check out the [Favro cloud.gov Program
-* board|https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244] and make sure you have access to all our Favro boards.
-* [ ] Check out the [roadmap|https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244] to get a high-level view of recently-completed, in-progress, and upcoming features.
+* [ ] *Out Of Date, ask for what is currently being used:* Check out the [roadmap|https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244] to get a high-level view of recently-completed, in-progress, and upcoming features.
 * [ ] Read the [Delivery Process document|https://github.com/18F/cg-product/blob/master/DeliveryProcess.md] to learn about how we work.
 * [ ] Read our [service disruption guide|https://cloud.gov/docs/ops/service-disruption-guide/] to learn how we handle customer-facing service disruptions.
 * [ ] Join [the cloud.gov team Google Group|https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov] so you can participate in teamwide internal communication.